emman6578/infant-guard-backend/README.md

 ## Contribution

 Contributions are welcome!
-If you would like to contribute to the Reports Store Manager Retail Management System, please follow these steps:
+If you would like to contribute to the ChowPao POS and Inventory these are the steps

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`